MaayanLab/LDR/README.md

 ### Push to Docker Hub ###
 Running `npm run deploy` will push the previously built Dockerfile to [Docker Hub](https://hub.docker.com/account/signup/) and make a post to Marathon telling it to restart the application.

-On restart, the Marathon application will pull the latest Docker container from Docker Hub and host it at http://www.amp.pharm.mssm.edu/LDR/.
+On restart, the Marathon application will pull the latest Docker container from our private DockerHub and host it at http://www.amp.pharm.mssm.edu/LDR/.